keyporttech/k8sci/README.md

 This is the CI/CD system in use at keyporttech.
 It is an implementation of [tekton/pipeline](https://github.com/tektoncd/pipeline) [tekton/trigger](https://github.com/tektoncd/triggers) packaged into a helm chart.

-[Tekton pipelines](https://github.com/tektoncd/pipeline) are kubernetes custom resource definitions designed specifically for running jobs and pipelines.
-The combination of Helm and Tekton pipelines creates a flexible robust pipeline templating mechanism.
-Pipelines are defined in a helm values.yaml file with only 4 required attributes:
+[Tekton pipelines](https://github.com/tektoncd/pipeline) are kubernetes custom resource definitions designed specifically for running jobs and pipelines.The combination of Helm and Tekton pipelines creates a flexible robust pipeline templating mechanism.
+Pipelines are defined in a helm values.yaml file:
   * name: name of the pipeline
   * image: docker image that runs the build
-  * ciCommand: Command to run on git push events ex: make build, but can be anything
+  * ciCommands: array of commands to run on git push events ex: - make build, but can be anything
-  * cdCommand: Command to run when code is pushed to master.
-Ex: make deploy
+  * cdCommands: array of commands to run when code is pushed to master.
+Ex: - make deploy

 Example: